manoragul014-png/er-patient-monitoring-pipeline/README.md

 - validates Glue job and crawler availability
 - triggers and monitors the AWS Glue ETL job
 - checks job success or failure
-- triggers and monitors the Glue Crawler
+- triggers and monitors the AWS Glue Crawler
 - improves pipeline reliability through validation and error handling

-### Outcome
+## Outcome
-With Prefect orchestration, the Emergency Room Patient Monitoring Pipeline becomes an automated end-to-end workflow.
+With Prefect orchestration, the ER Patient Monitoring Pipeline becomes an automated end-to-end workflow.
 It ensures that source data is uploaded, the ETL job is executed successfully, and the processed data is cataloged properly for downstream analytics and reporting.

-### Tools Used in Orchestration
+## Tools Used
+- **Amazon S3** for raw and processed data storage
+- **AWS Glue** for ETL execution
+- **AWS Glue Crawler** for metadata cataloging
 - **Prefect** for workflow orchestration
 - **Boto3** for interacting with AWS services
-- **AWS Glue Job** for ETL execution
-- **AWS Glue Crawler** for metadata cataloging
-- **Amazon S3** for raw and processed data storage